 California Wrongful Death Lawyers

-When a loved one’s life is taken due to someone else’s negligence, families deserve accountability, answers, and justice.
-Our California wrongful death lawyers represent surviving family members in wrongful death claims involving fatal accidents, medical negligence, defective products, and other preventable tragedies.
-At ER Trial Lawyers, we prepare every case as if it will go to trial — because that preparation is what drives results.
+When a loved one’s life is taken because of someone else’s negligence, families deserve answers, accountability, and justice.
+Our California wrongful death lawyers represent surviving family members in claims involving fatal car accidents, truck accidents, motorcycle crashes, pedestrian accidents, bicycle accidents, defective products, dangerous property conditions, and other preventable tragedies.

 What Is a Wrongful Death Claim in California?